 We’ll also discuss the potential benefits of VoiceThread, both from the perspective of learners, and from the perspective of instructors.

-Finally, there are several aspects of VoiceThread that are quite different from traditional video captioning and video accessibility, so we’ll cover the best practices for making VoiceThread as accessible as possible.
+Finally, there are several aspects of VoiceThread that are quite different from traditional post-production captioning and video accessibility, so we’ll cover the best practices for making VoiceThread as accessible as possible.
 We’re hoping that this may give you some ideas on how to make other class activities and projects more accessible and inclusive, and more engaging at the same time.